CEOs go M&A hunting as booming markets unleash dealmaking spirits

 Companies negotiated large deals this year even before they had certainty that U.S. tax reforms advocated by President Donald Trump’s Republican party would become law, as economic growth around the world, including in Europe, accelerated.

 Setting 2017 apart was the willingness of potential acquirers to approach their targets unsolicited.
-In some instances, as with chipmaker Broadcom Ltd’s (AVGO.O) $103 billion cash-and-stock bid to take over peer Qualcomm Inc (QCOM.O), the target companies refused to engage in talks.
+In some instances, as with chipmaker Broadcom Ltd’s $103 billion cash-and-stock bid to take over peer Qualcomm Inc, the target companies refused to engage in talks.

-“In cases where companies have been sold, close to 80 percent of them were initiated by the buyer approaching the seller as opposed to companies who decided to sell,” said Michael Carr, global co-head of mergers & acquisitions at Goldman Sachs Group Inc (GS.N).
+“In cases where companies have been sold, close to 80 percent of them were initiated by the buyer approaching the seller as opposed to companies who decided to sell,” said Michael Carr, global co-head of mergers & acquisitions at Goldman Sachs Group Inc.

 “Some of this is driven by buyers who believe they will not face competition, which encourages them to aggressively pressure their targets confidentially with the implied threat that they will go public,” Carr added.